Moving to the USA

 - Emphasis on punctuality and professionalism.

-- Participating in local events and networking opportunities can ease the transition.
+- Participating in local events and networking can ease the transition.